chitacan/remark-starterify/app/content/slide.md

 - Share with and show to everyone

-Then remark might be perfect for your next.red[*] slideshow!
+Then remark might be perfect for your next.indigo[*] slideshow!

-.footnote[.red[*] You probably want to convert existing slideshows as well] ]
+.footnote[.indigo[*] You probably want to convert existing slideshows as well] ]
 ---
 .left-column[